Jane Birkin’s Original Hermès Birkin Just Sold For Over $10M At Auction

 By Charlie Colville

-The original handbag owned by Jane Birkin is heading to auction this June
+The original handbag owned by Jane Birkin went under the hammer at Sotheby's

-‘There is no doubt that the original Birkin bag is a true one-of-a-kind — a singular piece of fashion history that has grown into a pop culture phenomenon that signals luxury in the most refined way possible,’ says Morgane Halimi, Sotheby’s Global Head of Handbags and Fashion.
-It’s probably why the excitement is so high for the auction house’s upcoming sale: the coveted accessory will lead the Fashion Icons auction on 10 July 2025.
+‘There is no doubt that the original Birkin bag is a true one-of-a-kind — a singular piece of fashion history that has grown into a pop culture phenomenon that signals luxury in the most refined way possible,’ said Morgane Halimi, Sotheby’s Global Head of Handbags and Fashion.
+It’s probably why the excitement was so high for the auction house’s most recent sale: the coveted accessory led the Fashion Icons auction on 10 July 2025.

 The original Birkin was commissioned in 1984 exclusively for (and in collaboration) with Jane Birkin by then-Hermès CEO Jean-Louis Dumas – more on that story here – and later sparked its own fashion phenomenon.